 LAV and Food Federation Germany jointly recommend the use of "benchmark levels" for the occurrence, regardless of source, of mineral oil hydrocarbons and their analogues (MOH as the sum of MOSH (including MOSH analogues) and MOAH) in foodstuffs as uniformly applicable, approved principles for assessment.

-The benchmark levels are based on the statistically verified basis of comparable data, which food companies and the federal states collected within the context of a joint project for the period starting in June 2016.
-The data were collected according to coordinated standards on analysis and collection (see project description dated June 2018) in an undifferentiated manner and independently of the potential sources of contamination.
+The "benchmark levels" are statistically derived and are based on plausible, comparable data collected by the German Food Association and the Federal States as part of a joint project from June 2016.
+The data was collected according to agreed specifications for analysis and recording, independent of the potential sources of entry.
 The "benchmark levels" have been derived from the extensive data pool with a sufficient data basis for certain food groups in a pragmatic statistical process (generally based on the 90th percentile of a distribution).
 The benchmark levels derived in this way are not based on toxicological or exposure assessments and do not represent a criterion for demonstration of conformity with food legislation.
 They reproduce the current state-of-the-art, taking into account the various routes of entry for mineral oil hydrocarbons and their analogues (cf. BLL Toolbox Concept, December 2017).

-Consequently, the levels are recommendations and give guidance for practical use; by definition they are not to be interpreted or used as threshold limit levels.
+Consequently, the levels are recommendations and give guidance for practical use.
+By definition they are not to be interpreted or used as threshold limit levels.
 The levels apply to end consumer products and products on the market and represent the state-of-the-art for good agricultural, manufacturing and packaging practice for the respective process chains at the current point in time.

-Examination of adherence to the benchmark levels uses the current guideline1 of the European Reference Laboratory which serves as a methodological framework and also includes the minimum limits of quantification (LOQmax) to be achieved, the general analytical conditions and the notes on further characterization for difficult samples and matrices using additional analytical methods, such as GC-MS, LC-GC-FID/MS or GCxGC-FID/MS, the need for which, however, has to be determined in each individual case.
+Examination of adherence to the benchmark levels uses in particular the current guideline1 of the European Reference Laboratory which serves as a methodological framework and also includes the minimum limits of quantification (LOQ{max}) to be achieved, the general analytical conditions and the notes on further characterization for difficult samples and matrices using additional analytical methods, such as GC-MS, LC-GC-FID/MS or GCxGC-FID/MS, the need for which, however, has to be determined in each individual case.
+In addition, the JRC guidelines on mineral oils in infant formula^{2, 3}, in muesli4 and in fats and oils5 must be observed.